 Direct or Indirect Sunlight- Which One Is Better for Philodendron gloriosum?

-Philodendron gloriosum likes bright places but keep it away from direct sunlight.
+Regarding Philodendron gloriosum, this plant likes bright places but keep it away from direct sunlight.

 As I have already mentioned, philodendron gloriosum is not such a common house plant, so there are still some disagreements on its light needs.

 Namely, some growers claim it thrives best if kept in semi-shaded places, precisely because of its natural habitat, where it lives sheltered under the shadow of large tree canopies around.